guru6910/Kubernetes/objects/Volume.md

  storageClassName: ""
  accessModes:
  - ReadWriteOnce
- capacity:
+ capacity:          #It Define the amount of storage
       storage: 10Gi
  hostPath:
-   path: "/tmp/data"
+   path: "/tmp/data"  #path of host node
- persistentVolumeReclaimPolicy: Recycle
+ persistentVolumeReclaimPolicy: Recycle  #policy for pv recyle means we use that pv with another pvc also.

+#deployment with pvc
 ---
 apiVersion: apps/v1
 kind: Deployment